charleshartman/RB120/assessment_prep/oop.md

 ### Polymorphism

 Literally, polymorphism means the ability to take on many forms or shapes.
 In Ruby, it is most generally described as the ability of objects of different types to respond in different ways to the same message (or method invocation).
-This can be accomplished through *inheritance*, by redefining specific behaviors in subclasses more fine-tuned for their specific data.
+This can be accomplished through *inheritance*, by redefining behaviors in subclasses more fine-tuned for their specific data.
 This allows us to reuse as well as refine (or redefine) behaviors while adhering to the principle of DRY (Don't Repeat Yourself).
 Polymorphism can also be achieved through the use of *modules* (mixins) that provide additional shared behaviors to objects.
 Lastly, we can implement polymorphism through *duck-typing*.
 Duck-typing does not care about the class of object, it only cares about the interface available on the object.
 In other words, it is concerned with what an object can do and what messages it can respond to.
 There is no inheritance involved in duck-typing, instead we are simply accessing a common type of behavior across classes.
 The example below highlights polymorphism through duck-typing.
 Examples of polymorphism through inheritance and with modules appear elsewhere in this guide.

 Polymorphism through duck-typing example: